gino2010/javatech/dubbo/README.md

 - Under multicast mode, you need to close wifi and set ipv4 prefer, otherwise: dubbo multicast Can't assign requested address

 In conclusion, the initial experience is still very simple.
 Afterward I will try other RPC implementation, such as gRPC.
 This incubation project is currently changing more frequently.
-If you want to use it directly, you must consider its mature.
+If you want to use it directly, you must consider its mature more.